jaalto/project--shell-script-performance-and-portability/STYLE-GUIDE.md

 ### 2.1 Error Handling

+### 2.1.1 Exit Status

-- Set a exit status: Scripts should exit with 0 for success and a non-zero value to indicate a failure or specific error condition.
+Set a exit status: Scripts should exit with 0 for success and a non-zero value to indicate a failure or specific error condition.

+### 2.1.2 Execution Safety

-- At the beginning of file, explicitly set shell options for early exit and error checking.
+At the beginning of file, explicitly set shell options for early exit and error checking.
 Use variations of the
 [unofficial bash strict mode].
 For robustness, include at least the first two options. **Rationale:** These settings (*errexit, nounset*) treat errors and unset variables as fatal, preventing unexpected behavior.
 Be sure to also learn their caveats from
 [Bash FAQ/105] and [Bash Pitfalls/60].

 ``` shell
     #! /bin/sh